-The Portsmouth Water Division conducts extensive monitoring to guard against contaminants in your drinking water according to federal and state laws.
+The City of Portsmouth conducts extensive monitoring to guard against contaminants in your drinking water according to federal and state laws.
 The results of our drinking water monitoring are reported in tables below and on page 7.
-Definitions of terms used in this report can be found on the final page.

 REGULATED CONTAMINANTS DETECTED